 - 1.1.1.
 This policy is designed to ensure there is an open and fair admissions procedure for all applicants and to help guide parents and their children through the application process.
 The academy's admissions arrangements will not disadvantage unfairly, either directly or indirectly, a child from a particular social or racial group, or a child with a disability or special educational needs, and that other academy policies do not discourage parents from applying for a place for their child. - 1.1.2.
-This policy details the academies arrangements for admissions and will apply to all admissions from 1st September 2024 to 31st August 2025 This includes in-year admissions within this period. - 1.1.3.
+This policy details the academy's arrangements for admissions and will apply to all admissions for the academic year 2025/2026.
+This includes in-year admissions within this period. - 1.1.3.
 Parents are encouraged to visit the academy with their child if they are planning to apply for a place.
-We have a number of open days during the year, these will be publicised through our social media channels, academy website, via the Local Authority and through our local feeder academies.
+We have a number of open days during the year, these will be publicised through our social media channels, academy website, via the Local Authority and through our local feeder academys'.
 Arrangements for visits outside these dates can be made through the academy office.
 Please contact 01782 882200 for further details. - 1.1.4.
-The Academy Trust will consult on the admissions arrangements at least once every seven years or if there are proposed changes to the admission arrangements which require consultation. - 1.1.5.
-This policy is consistent with all other policies adopted by OAT / the academy and is written in line with current legislation and guidance.
+Ormiston Academies Trust (OAT) is the admissions authority and will consult on the admissions arrangements at least once every seven years, or if there are proposed changes to the admission arrangements which require consultation. - 1.1.5.
+As the admission authority, OAT delegates the workings of the admissions process to the academy. - 1.1.6.
+This policy is consistent with all other policies adopted by OAT/the academy and is written in line with current legislation and guidance.